Anshul-Jumde/OIBSIB/Weather_App/README.md

 ## Description

-Advanced Smart Weather App is a Python-based GUI application developed using CustomTkinter.
+Weather App is a Python-based GUI application developed using CustomTkinter.
 It provides real-time weather information for any city using an online weather API.
 The application displays temperature, humidity, wind speed, weather conditions, feels-like temperature, weather tips, and dynamic themes based on weather conditions.

 ## Features